guenthertom/stata-crashcourse/units/unit06_dataset_building/README.md

 browse
 ```

-You may use the Command window to open the other data files.
+You may use the **Command** window to open the other datasets.
 This does not have to be part of your do-file. <br>
-Make sure that **pl.dta** is loaded before starting the merges.
+Make sure that the file **pl.dta** is loaded before starting the merges.

 ```stata
 merge m:1 id using "pers.dta"